 (1) A child is to be enrolled in an educational programme for each year of the compulsory education period for that child.

+(1a) Subsection (1) has effect subject to sections 11F(2) and 11H(5) and (6).

+Note: The effect of the provisions mentioned in subsection (1a) is that if a child in year 11 or 12 is, in accordance with Subdivision 1A, participating in an option or in options under that Subdivision and the required notice has been given and remains in force, the child does not have to be enrolled or to be provided with home education under section 9.

 (2) A parent of a child must ensure that subsection (1) is complied with.

 Penalty: $2 500.